i-l-sokolov/RosettaFoldNA_output_analysis/results/README.md

-Folder for files that should appear after running main.py script.
+The empty folder for saving results after running the main py file